immcantation/prestor/README.md

 install_github("immcantation/prestor@master")
 ```

-Note, using `install_bitbucket` will not build the documentation.
+Note, using `install_github` will not build the documentation.
 To generate the
 documentation, clone the repository and build as normal.
 Then run the following
 R commands from the package root: